JKWA/funx/README.md

 ## Monads

-Monads encapsulate computations, allowing operations to be chained while handling concerns like absence, failure, dependency, or deferred effects.
+Monads encapsulate computations, allowing operations to be chained while handling concerns like optional values, failures, dependencies, or deferred effects.

 - `Identity`: Wraps a value with no additional behavior—useful for organizing transformations.
 - `Maybe`: Represents optional data using `Just` for presence and `Nothing` for absence.